mongodb/docs/source/includes/fact-atlas-free-tier-limits.rst

-.. admonition:: Feature unavailable in Free and Shared Tier Clusters
+.. admonition:: Feature unavailable in Free and Shared-Tier Clusters
    :class: note

    This feature is not available for ``M0`` (Free Tier), ``M2``, and